EnergyGuardProject/keycloak_meluxina_map/README.md

 ### Resolving a user → team (source of truth = the dashboard)

-This service queries the dashboard DB read-only, as the dashboard `web` service does:
+This service queries the dashboard DB, by running the following:

 ```sql
 SELECT t.name FROM profile p